appsemble/appsemble/docs/guide/develop-on-existing-structure.md

 environment on your local machine.

 1. Import any data you want to put into the environment either by cloning the repository or manually importing the different files/directories.
-For the rest of this guide it is assumed that you clone your repository in the same directory as you have your Appsemble repository.
+For the rest of this guide, it is assumed that you clone your repository beside the Appsemble directory.

    Below is roughly the expected file structure.